visit/galaxy-docs/_includes/fuzzy-accommodation.md

 By using the Get method you will be able to page through the result.

 ### Get arrival dates in search span
-Once you get a result you like and would like to investigate further you can get more details of the possible stays with that result by calling *arrivaldates* with a `bookKey` obtained with the *scan* method.
+Once you get a result you like and would like to investigate further you can get more details of the possible stays with that result by calling *arrivaldates* with a `bookKey` obtained with the *scan* or get methods.
 That will give you all valid arrival dates available in scan sector that was  used.

 ### Get departure dates
 By calling the **departuredates** with a `bookKey` obtained with the **scan** method, given an arrival date you will get all valid departures from that date.